Stawlie/vue3-responsive-dash/README.md

 Example: [![Edit Vue Template](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/vue-responsive-dash-eggbc?fontsize=14&hidenavigation=1&theme=dark) -->

+## 🤟🏻 New Features and changes in 0.1.2

+You can use aspectRatio on Layout component!

 ## 🤟🏻 New Features and changes in 0.1.1

 For using layout you can use function useDashboard!!!